open-telemetry/opentelemetry.io/content/en/docs/erlang/getting-started.md

 ---

 Welcome to the OpenTelemetry for Erlang/Elixir getting started guide!
-This guide will walk you the basic steps in installing, configuring, and exporting data from OpenTelemetry.
+This guide will walk you through the basic steps in installing, configuring, and exporting data from OpenTelemetry.

 # Installation

 OpenTelemetry packages for Erlang/Elixir are available on [hex.pm](https://hex.pm).
+There are two packages you might want to install, depending on what you are trying to accomplish.

+## `opentelemetry_api`

-When working on an Application with instrumentation you'll want to add the dependency `opentelemetry_api`.
-And in the case of Erlang add it to `applications` list in your `.app.src` file as well.
-This package contains only the API  of OpenTelemetry, it will start no processes and any operation, like starting a span, done when only the API is available will be a no-op that creates no data.
-The implementation of the API is in the package `opentelemetry`, this Application will boot a Supervision tree handling the necessary components for recording and exporting traces.
-You'll want to only depend on the `opentelemetry` package in a project that will be deployed.
+If you are developing a library or OTP Application that someone else would include into their deployed code and you want to provide OpenTelemetry instrumentation for them, you'll want to add the dependency `opentelemetry_api`.
+This package contains only the API of OpenTelemetry.
+It will not start any processes and all API calls (such as starting a span) will be a no-op that creates no data, unless the `opentelemetry` SDK package is also installed.

+## `opentelemetry`

+If you are developing an Application that will actually be deployed and export OpenTelemetry data, whether from instrumented dependencies or your code itself, you'll want to add the `opentelemetry` package.
+This is the implementation of the API and will start a Supervision tree, handling the necessary components for recording and exporting OpenTelemetry signals.
+This is the package where you would configure the destination(s) for your OpenTelemetry data, whether it be to an OpenTelemetry Collector instance, or directly to a vendor's data ingestion API.

 To get started with this guide, create a new project with `rebar3` or `mix`: